-This account should be charged with retainers and fees paid to attorneys for legal services relating to the operation of the projects
+This account should be charged with retainers and fees paid to attorneys for legal services relating to the operation of the projects by the Department.

-An authority's expense for legal services is fixed.
-The terms of an authority's approved contract with its attorney which specifies an amount for either an hourly rate or set fees for legal work of a specific or extraordinary nature should be consistent with DHCD guidelines for legal contracts and must be approved by the Department.
 If an authority chooses not to enter into a contract for legal services, but rather engage services on an as needed basis, it should contact its Housing Management Specialist.
 Legal charges must be reasonable and not exceed Department guidelines.
 Please note that funds for legal service contracts may not be expended until the Department approves said contracts.